kidonng/animation-observer/readme.md

 ## Browser support

-This module uses the [`signal`](https://developer.mozilla.org/docs/Web/API/EventTarget/addEventListener#signal) option of `EventTarget.addEventListener()`, which is supported since:
+This module uses CSS [`@layer`](https://developer.mozilla.org/docs/Web/CSS/@layer) to avoid conflicting with existing styles, which is supported since:

-- Chrome & Edge 90
+- Chrome & Edge 99
-- Firefox 86
+- Firefox 97
-- Safari 15
+- Safari 15.4

+## Credits

+This idea is brought up by [@fregante](https://github.com/refined-github/refined-github/issues/5874#issuecomment-1200341987).

 ## See Also